bgins/jasper-the-notary/README.md

 You've probably come here because you want to find your way through the Halls of Authorization.
 And let me guess -- BLINKERTON_LKM sent you?

-I can help you create to create a DID and to create and sign UCANs with it.
+I can help you create a DID and to create and sign UCANs with it.
 To get started, you'll need to pay my fees:

 ```
 npm install